hugoalh/deno-nodejs-transformer/README.md

 This module is a modified edition of the JSR package [`dnt`](https://jsr.io/@deno/dnt) which aim for:

-- Always force with ModuleJS
+- Always force with ECMAScript module
 - Hotfix engine issues
 - Improve file structure
 - Unify configuration